Janction-R-D/janction-website/src/pages/Genesis/Help/Janction-help.md

 ##### **3.2.2 payment process**

-1. Payment methods: Supports three payment methods: USDC, USDT, and JCT.
+1. Payment methods: Supports three payment methods: USDC, USDT, and veJCT.
 The payment funds will be deposited into the smart contract wallet and automatically allocated to the payee according to the contract during the lease period.

 ##### **Transparency and security of 3.2.3 contracts**